MohammadMaftoun/From-SQL-to-AI-Models-A-Comprehensive-Data-Science-Pipeline/README.md

 # Overview

-In today's data-driven world, raw data stored in SQL databases often holds the key to strong insights and predictive capabilities.
-However, transforming this data into a format that can be effectively used by machine learning models requires a systematic approach.
+In today's data-driven world, raw data stored in SQL databases is often key to strong insights and predictive capabilities.
+However, transforming this data into a format that machine learning models can effectively use requires a systematic approach.
 This repository provides the tools, scripts, and methodologies needed to efficiently navigate this process, ensuring that you can turn your data into value-driven AI solutions.

 ![SQAI](https://i0.wp.com/radacad.com/wp-content/uploads/2019/12/2019-12-19_10h19_30.png?resize=640%2C378&ssl=1)